erelsgl/badkan/README.md

 Enable the admin privilege:

+First download the package with:

+    pip3 install firebase_admin

+Then, you need to add to the project the private key that you download here:

     Go to settings -> Service Account -> Generate New private key.

 Then put the file in the folder database_exports.